avine/formation-angular-base/doc/workbook/public/01_getting_started.md

 - Open the Chrome browser and visit: http://localhost:4200.

-You should see the app with a placeholder content. 🚀
+You should see the app with placeholder content. 🚀

 <!-- separator-vertical -->

 ## Lab 1: Getting started 3/6
 ### Taking control of the app

-Even if we haven't yet studied the main concepts, let's modify the app right away!
+Even though we haven't yet studied the main concepts, let's modify the app right away!

 - Replace the content of `src/app/app.html` with: